Dropbox heads for trading debut after upsized IPO pricing

 The IPO values Dropbox at $9.18 billion, not far from the $10 billion valuation the company had in its last private funding round.
 The debut is being closely watched for investor appetite for highly valued young tech companies with more than $1 billion in valuation that have a robust cash flow.

-A strong debut would bode well for music streaming service Spotify (SPOT.N) - valued at roughly $19 billion in the private markets - that has also filed for a direct listing and will start trading on the New York Stock Exchange on April 3.
+A strong debut would bode well for music streaming service Spotify - valued at roughly $19 billion in the private markets - that has also filed for a direct listing and will start trading on the New York Stock Exchange on April 3.

 Dropbox is yet to turn in a profit, but that’s common for startups that invest heavily in growth.
 However, as a public company Dropbox will be under pressure to quickly trim its losses.